bluss/twoway/README.rst

 Documentation
 -------------

+Fast substring search for strings and byte strings, using the `two-way algorithm`_.

 This is the same code as is included in Rust's libstd to “power” ``str::find(&str)``, but here it is exposed with some improvements:

 - Available for byte string searches using ``&[u8]``
 - Using ``memchr`` for the single byte case, which is ultra fast.
 - Having an optional SSE4.2 accelerated version which is much faster.

-Fast substring search for strings and byte strings.

 Use cargo feature ``pcmp`` to enable SSE4.2 / pcmpestri accelerated version.